b-chadwick/b-chadwick/README.md

 ### My Interests:

-<p>I'm a big fan of all things web design/development related, building data driven web applications and Java based Desktop applications</p>
+<p>I'm a big fan of all things web design/development related, building data driven web applications and making the web a more accessible place.</p>

 ### Hobbies:
 - Graphic Design